Mindfulness Meditation Retreats

 Finding a suitable retreat

-Many of the Oasis Institute Professional Education and Training programs requires your attendance at a minimum number of 5-10 day, teacher-led, silent meditation retreats (see table below) at retreat centers that emphasize mindfulness meditation practice – such as, for example, centers that offer teachings in Western Vipassana or other Buddhist mindfulness meditation traditions.
+Many of the Oasis Institute Professional Education and Training programs require your attendance at a minimum number of 5-10 day, teacher-led, silent meditation retreats (see table below) at retreat centers that emphasize mindfulness meditation practice – such as, for example, centers that offer teachings in Western Vipassana or other Buddhist mindfulness meditation traditions.
 While we are recommending retreats at Buddhist centers, please know that these programs welcome and respect people from all faiths.
 Quite simply, our intention is for you to engage directly in a retreat that mirrors and expresses many aspects of MBSR.